-The Board of Directors of Eni, consistent with its duties, established the corporate governance system and rules for Eni's Italian and foreign subsidiaries, and the criteria and procedures for appointing members of the Boards of investee companies, which are set out in specific internal rules.
+Through a specific internal regulatory instrument, the Board of Directors of Eni, consistent with its duties, established the corporate governance system and rules for Eni's Italian and foreign subsidiaries, and the criteria and procedures for appointing members of the Boards of investee companies, as well as the principles for the exercise by Eni SpA of management and coordination activities.

 For more information, see the section of this Report on the Management System Guideline "Corporate Governance for Eni companies".

-2 Information on the ownership structure
+2 Information on the ownership structure26